How to start a business: a checklist

 - Make sure you have the support of family and friends.
 You'll need it.

 - Join start-up networking groups, and look into business mentors.

 Naming my business

-- Brainstorm a whole heap of possible names and pick out 10 - 20
+- Brainstorm a whole heap of possible names and pick out 10 to 20 favourites.

 - Google your names to see if anyone else has them.

 - Search Companies House to see if the name is available.

 - Check no one has the web address (or addresses) you'd want if you started up with that name.
 If you're sure about the name, buy the domain for it now.

 - Work out which structure is right for you with this advice section.